subjectId: 690737 visibleTabCount: 11

 Who We Are

-Research visibility includes the ability to showcase/highlight your work as a researcher through various platforms such as researcher profiles, and persistent identifiers.
-Once this foundation has been established, you are then able to show how your work has impacted the academic community through the use of impact factors, alternative metrics and citation/download counts, and other tools.
+Showcasing your work as a researcher through various platforms (Ex: researcher profiles) and with the use persistent identifiers and unique ID's your research will become more visible and accessible to the world.
+With your work more visible you are then able to show how your work has impacted the academic community through the use of impact factors, alternative metrics and citation/download counts, and other tools.
 To assist with making research more visible to the university community and the world, UML offers the following options to accomplish this goal.
 The items below are not exhaustive but offer a starting point for showcasing your research.

 Benefits Of Understanding Research Visibility

-By increasing the visibility of your research has tangible benfits, you can:
+Increasing the visibility of your research has tangible benefits, you can:

 • Demonstrate research impact for funding requests